magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 Initially, the `fileset` includes the `valip` source code files only.
-Then, the `pom` task adds the `META-INF` directory containing what's later will be needed to package the project into a `jar` file.
+Then, the `pom` task adds the `META-INF` directory containing what later will be needed to package the project into a `jar` file.

 ## The `jar` task